Last updated: September 21, 2023

 - Location: Landmark’s NYC offices are at 317 A West 33rd Street, New York, New York 10001 near 8th Avenue.

 I took so many notes and I’m not that good at editing.
-Here goes!
+But I wanted to share an honest Landmark Forum review.
+So here goes!

 Friday, Nov 4th 2016.
 I arrive 15 minutes late to a packed house of 170 people.
 There are exactly enough seats, so it feels crowded.